Go back

 Affan added, “For the community at large that’s not queer, they can come to our event, they can talk to and engage with community booths, they can see some performers, and in that way, we hope to increase awareness of the community in a way that isn’t putting a huge burden on our community members.”

-Earlier on July 15, Burnaby Pride held a Flag Raising event at Burnaby City Hall to “proudly raise the intersex progress Pride flag” together.
+On July 15, Burnaby Pride held a Flag Raising event at Burnaby City Hall to “proudly raise the intersex progress Pride flag” together.
 They also hosted a free “Pride at The Planetarium” event on July 17 at the BCIT Planetarium, “celebrating the beauty of space and the diversity of our queer community.”

-Affan hopes that Burnaby Pride can march in the Hats Off Parade, a “grassroots festival celebrating the best of the Burnaby Heights community since the early 1980s,” next year in June “to bring some glitter and colour and awareness.”
+Affan hopes Burnaby Pride can march in the Hats Off Parade, a “grassroots festival celebrating the best of the Burnaby Heights community since the early 1980s,” next year in June “to bring some glitter and colour and awareness.”

 Leave a Reply